Clark State Community College / Springfield Regional School of Nursing

 All students should consult their academic advisors for help in planning their schedules.

 Admission Requirements The LPN to RN program is a space limited program that admits students twice a year in fall and spring semesters.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the program.
+Applicants must complete the TEAS test (Test of Essential Academic Skills).
 Completion of the minimum requirements and application to the program does not guarantee admission.
 Entry to the LPN to RN program is competitive and based on academic achievements.
 Detailed information about the program’s competitive admission criteria, process, timeline, and forms are available on the RN - LPN to RN transition petition page.

 Additional Program Requirements Prior to starting the program, students must have current healthcare provider cardiopulmonary resuscitation (CPR/BLS) certification.
 Students must also meet health requirements, show proof of health insurance, meet criminal background check, and drug screen requirements before starting the program.

 Students must update health requirements, criminal background checks, and drug screens in accordance with program and clinical agency policies.
 Additional information about these requirements is provided at the nursing program orientation sessions that are required for all students who have been accepted to start the program.
 Students must complete these requirements at their own expense.
 Students will be billed for liability insurance for each year of clinical courses as part of a course fee.